ghoomfrog/universe/computer science/fork routing protocol.md

 To enable absolute addressing:
 1. a global router is chosen as the router where addresses relative to it are considered absolute
-2. the header has an *origin* bit that specifies whether the address is absolute (0) or relative (1)
+2. addresses have an *origin* bit that specifies whether the address is absolute (0) or relative (1)

 Absolute addressing requires fork routers to convert the absolute address to a relative one which requires them to store their own absolute address for calculation.
 To make sure all fork routers can access each other, their second route, *their reline*, points to the router that points to their input router: forming a circular reference.